 Making soufflé is not a difficult task.
 Practice makes perfect.
 Properly separating the eggs and using a clean bowl is fundamental for a perfect soufflé, and by clean I mean no traces of oil.

 My mom and I used to make our version of what we called “eggplant soufflé.”
 I remember making this so-called “souffle” multiple times, but it was just an eggplant puree.
 It was delicious, but the technique was wrong.
 The recipe was delicious, but for the sake of my new readers and this project, I wanted to make it a scrumptious bite, so I decided to reinvent the recipe and make it an actual soufflé.
 I love eggplants, especially roasted, it is, in fact, one of my favorite vegetables.

 When making a Soufflé, it is essential to properly separate the eggs, we do not want any traces of the yolks to be mix with the egg whites.
 Whisking the egg whites to proper form is also fundamental.
 I know that could be a bit intimidating to some, especially when you have to beat the egg whites by hand, but again practice makes perfect.

-Some people say that using a copper bowl it is best to beat the egg whites, but this is not necessary, I used a Stainless-Steel bowl and a whisk.
+There are theories about using a copper bowl when beating egg whites.
+To make this recipe I used a Stainless-Steel bowl and a whisk.

 - 1 Large Eggplant about 1.7 Lbs.

 - Half a bell pepper

 - 1 teaspoon of dry thyme (if using fresh thyme, add 2 teaspoons)